tensorflow/tensorflow/g3doc/UsageOfConst.md

 > end up being templates (and if they never get instantiated in a const context,
 > then the point of `const` correctness has been defeated), you need to somehow
 > launder the const in a safe way or there will be `const_cast`s.
 These options
-> are all bad, probably so bad as to out-weigh the tremendous benefits of const.
+> are all bad, probably so bad as to out-weigh the benefits of const.

 # Reconsidering `const` in MLIR